HMS Rattler (1783): Mercantile service

 Rattler returned to England on 18 November 1794.
 Rattler returned with a poor cargo of only 48 tuns of sperm oil but with a detailed chart of the western side of South America and the Galapagos.

-Enderby's sold Rattler and new owners sailed her as an enslaving ship.
+Enderby's sold Rattler and new owners to transport enslaved people.

-1st slaving voyage (1795–1796): Captain Robert Bibby sailed from London on 27 April 1795.
+1st voyage transporting enslaved people (1795–1796): Captain Robert Bibby sailed from London on 27 April 1795.
 Rattler arrived at the Gold Coast on 3 July 1795.
-She embrked captives at Cape Coast Castle and Anomabu and left Africa on 9 April 1796.
+She embarked captives at Cape Coast Castle and Anomabu and left Africa on 9 April 1796.
 She arrived at Kingston on 18 June.
-There she landed 468 Captives.
+There she landed 468 captives.
 She arrived back at London on 16 October.

 2nd whaling voyage (1798–1800): Captain Sinclair Halcrow acquired a letter of marque on 23 December 1797.
 He sailed from England in 1798.
 He returned to London on 24 June 1800.

-2nd enslaving voyage (1800–1801): Captain Thomas Wilson acquired a letter of marque on 17 November 1800.
+2nd voyage transporting enslaved people (1800–1801): Captain Thomas Wilson acquired a letter of marque on 17 November 1800.
 He sailed from England on 25 December, bound for the Gold Coast.
-Rattler returned to Falmouth after having been chased on 1 February 1801 off Finisterre and having been forced to separate from her convoy and escort, HMS Fly.
+Rattler returned to Falmouth after having been chased on 1 February 1801, off Finisterre and having been forced to separate from her convoy and escort, HMS Fly.

 Rattler arrived on the West Coast of Africa on 1 April 1801.
-She embarked captives slaves at Cape Coast Castle and Accra and delivered them to Demerara, where she arrived in October.
+She embarked captives at Cape Coast Castle and Accra and delivered them to Demerara, where she arrived in October.
 She landed some 280-300 captives.
-Rattler, late Wilson master, sailed from Demerara for London but around the end of January 1802 had to put into Grenada leaky.
+Rattler, late Wilson master, sailed from Demerara for London but around the end of January 1802, had to put into Grenada leaky.
 There she unloaded her cargo.

 Rattler was condemned at Grenada as unseaworthy.
 The Register of Shipping for 1802 carried the annotation "Condemned" by her name.

 However, Rattler returned to service, becoming a whaler in the northern whale fishery, sailing out of Leith.

 On 25 July 1804, Rattler, Wright, master, returned to Leith with a full ship, having taken 10 "fish" (whales) in the Davis Strait.

 One source reported that Rattler, of Leith, Stoddart, master had been wrecked during what for Leith had been a disastrous year.
 She was wrecked, but not until 1830.